 Both males and females bite and suck blood.
 The bite often leaves an itchy, red spot.
-Some species of fleas transmit diseases such as bubonic plague, endemic typhus and tularemia to humans.
+Some species of fleas transmit diseases such as bubonic plague, murine typhus, and tularemia tapeworms to humans.

-The Dog flea and the Cat flea, which look very much alike, are the most widespread and the most troublesome as household pests.
-Both species attack dogs and cats, and sometimes humans—especially if the family pet is temporarily away.
+The Dog flea and the Cat flea, which look very similar, are the most widespread and troublesome to household pests.

 How do I recognize a flea?

 Fleas are common external parasites of humans, animals and birds.
 Fleas are small, black to brownish-black, wingless insects with stout legs used for jumping and crawling.
-Fleas measure 1 to 4 mm (1/16").
+Fleas measure 1/16" to 1/8”.

 Where do you find fleas?